 At the end of the recruitment round, you can download the voting results from the "results" tab.
 It's recommended you export these into Excel.
 If you chapter doesn't have the carry figure from Panhellenic yet, you can use last year's carry figure as a starting point.
 Begin by highlighting or marking PNMs that would be in your carry figure and the PNMs that would be on your flex lists.
 EVC can view these PNMs and make any determinations needed about their order based off Recommendation Forms or EVC comments/concerns from members.
-EVC should also investigate members with fewer votes or lower scores and ensure EVC feels comfortable with their placement.
+EVC should also investigate members with less votes or lower scores and ensure EVC feels comfortable with their placement.

 EVC can compare the PNMs that are on your chapter's top PNM list (sometimes called Captains List or Dream Girls) to see where they are listed.
 From your exported MyVote list, you can highlight or mark these top PNMs.
-Next, the PNMs that got fewer votes, or a lower score should be indicated to clarify that they were a top PNM, but got less votes, meaning that their ranking was lower in the chapter's eyes.
+Next, the PNMs that got fewer votes, or a fewer score should be indicated to clarify that they were a top PNM, but got less votes, meaning that their ranking was lower in the chapter's eyes.

 EVC may also choose to evaluate the tags of a PNM to make their list.
 Sort your tags into bronze, pink and blue.
-If you are making custom tags, please be sure they are appropriate.
-Highlighting the row with the corresponding color will allow for you to visually separate them between the use of events and keep everything in alphabetical order.
+Highlighting the row with the corresponding color will allow for you to visually separate them between the parties and keep everything in alphabetical order.
 What should you prioritize?
 If you are making larger releases after a round, consider evaluating the women that were tagged bronze.
 Then look to pink and blues if you need to invite more women back.
 If you will likely be carrying the pool, focus more on the women that were tagged blue.
 This will help you narrow down any character concerns or women that do not meet DG's standards/values.